-It is difficult to accurately measure the significant effects of the Site Allocations on climate change as this can only be measurable over the long term.
+It is difficult to accurately measure the significant effects of the Site Allocations DPD on climate change as this can only be measurable over the long term.
 Many of the predicted impacts are dependent on the location and characteristics of a particular site.
-This has meant that assumptions and judgements have been made about the most likely impacts on an options.
+This has meant that assumptions and judgements have been made about the most likely impacts on an option.
 The impact could depend on how the policy was implemented.

-7.4.2 Risks
+7.6 Risks

-The SA was carried out by Council planning officers and was independently reviewed by The Landscape Partnership.
-Although guidelines have been provided to ensure consistency, they allow scope for a wide variety of differing methodologies and do not overcome the significant subjectivity that is inevitable when judging sustainability effects.
+The SA was carried out by Council planning officers and was independently reviewed by The Landscape Partnership and a further review undertaken by Mouchel.
+Although SA guidelines have been provided to ensure consistency, they allow scope for a wide variety of differing methodologies and do not overcome significant subjectivity that is inevitable when judging sustainability effects.
 There is potential for subjective decision making leading to different appraisal scores by different planning officers and/or between local planning authorities.
-This has been overcome by policy officers working together on the tasks of predicting and evaluating the social, environmental and economic effects of the proposed site allocations and options.
+This has been overcome by policy officers working together on the tasks of predicting and evaluating the social, environmental and economic effects of the proposed site allocations and options, and this work being independently reviewed.